arvos-dev/arvos-cli/readme.rst

 ::

-    $ arvos scan --jar target/application.jar --trace-period 2 --pom pom.xml
+    $ arvos scan --java 17 --jar target/application.jar --trace-period 2 --pom pom.xml

 Or  ( This will generate a .pdf report of the found vunlerable )

 ::

-    $ arvos scan --jar target/java-app-0.0.1-SNAPSHOT.jar --trace-period 2 --save-report
+    $ arvos scan --java 18 --jar target/java-app-0.0.1-SNAPSHOT.jar --trace-period 2 --save-report

-If you do not have a ready Java 17 based application, you can use the following sample application: https://github.com/ayoubeddafali/spring-vulnerable-app.
+If you do not have a ready Java 17/18 based application, you can use the following sample application: https://github.com/ayoubeddafali/spring-vulnerable-app.

 The .jar file can be downloaded from : https://github.com/ayoubeddafali/spring-vulnerable-app/releases/download/0.0.1-snapshot/java-app-0.0.1-SNAPSHOT.jar